home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 #### Enabling Browser Autofill

-If your integration is collecting form data which can be automatically filled by browsers or password managers, such as login credentials or contact information, then you have 2 options to enable this feature.
+Suppose your integration is collecting form data which can be automatically filled by browsers or password managers, such as login credentials or contact information.
+You should enable autofill whenever possible for the best user experience and accessibility.
+There are two options to enable this.

 The first option is to use Voluptuous with data keys recognized by the frontend.
 The frontend will recognize the keys `"username"` and `"password"` and add HTML `autocomplete` attribute values of `"username"` and `"current-password"` respectively.
 Support for autocomplete is limited to `"username"` and `"password"` fields and is supported primarily to quickly enable auto-fill on the many integrations that collect them without converting their schemas to selectors.